Sonic2kDBS/long_term_memory/README.md

 ```
 This will list all conda environments and marks the active one with an Asterisk `*`.
 If you get an error, for example that the command conda could not be found, you are probably not in the env environment.

 5. Run the server with the LTM extension: Edit CMD_FLAGS.txt and add the extension.
+Start the server with `start_windows.bat` or `start_linux.sh` (or with something else, depending on your configuration).
 If all goes well, you should see it reporting "ok"
 ```bash
 # Only used by the one-click installer.
 # Example: